Homemade ricotta is literally the easiest cheese you can make and the flavour comparison between fresh and store bought is astounding.

 Non-Reactive Cookware

-Use cookware that is non-reactive will not react with acid – i.e. aluminum, copper, tin, or cast iron.
+- Use cookware that is non-reactive will not react with acid – i.e. do not use aluminum, copper, tin, or cast iron.

 Fine Sea Salt

-2. Once the milk hits that high temperature, the proteins start to behave differently when you heat them again—making it tough to form curds for ricotta.
+- Once the milk hits that high temperature, the proteins start to behave differently when you heat them again—making it tough to form curds for ricotta

 Making the Ricotta

-In the large non-reactive pot, add the milk and whisk in the salt.
+Add the milk to a large non-reactive pot.
 Turn the heat to medium and heat the milk, stirring occasionally, to 200°F.

-If you don’t have an instant read thermometer, heat the milk until you just begin to see light bubbling when you stir.
+If you don’t have an instant read thermometer, heat the milk until you just begin to see light “cauldron” bubbling when you stir.
 Typically this occurs after it has reached 200°F so keep your eyes on the milk.
-It will begin to smell sweet and begin to steam as it warms up.
-Do not let it boil.
+It will smell sweet and begin to steam as it warms up.
+Do not let it boil as this can denature the protein.
 This takes me 12-13 minutes on a 17,000 BTU gas stove.

 Once the milk reaches 200°F, remove from the heat.
 Quickly stir in the white vinegar or lemon juice – it should almost instantly begin to curdle.
 Stop stirring and let it sit, covered, for 30 minutes.